pawelgrzybek/pawelgrzybek.com/content/posts/2023-02-28-top-picks-2023-february.md

 ---
 title: "Top picks — 2023 February"
-summary: "Netlify Acquires Gatsby, Web Interop in 2023, The Third Browser War, "
+summary: "Netlify Acquires Gatsby, Web Interop in 2023, The Third Browser War, React.js: The Documentary, High Definition CSS Color Guide, a good reminder about Maps and Sets in JavaScrip, "
 photo: "2022-12-28.jpg"
 ---